mi3nts/mintsSystemDesign/sharedAirDFW.md

 - **LoRaWAN Tertiary Sensors:**
   - Uses LoRaWAN technology to transmit the data to LoRaWAN Gateways
   - Gateways forward data to **ChirpStack (AWS)** → `mqtt.lora.trecis.cloud`

+ ---

 ## **Data Conversion**

-## SharedAirDFW Support
+### Sensor data Ingestion
 The data produced by MINTS Nodes, accessible through [sharedairdfw.com](https://www.sharedairdfw.com/), is archived in a PostgreSQL database.
 To ensure seamless integration with SharedairDFW, we generate structured .csv files from the two MQTT pipelines.
 It's important to note that, while not mandatory for SharedairDFW, we employ machine learning-based calibration techniques, utilizing a research-grade climate sensor to enhance the quality of the collected climate data.
 This calibrated data is also stored in the PostgreSQL database.
 However, it's worth mentioning that the demand for machine learning-calibrated climate data is currently unnecessary, as sharedairdfw.com does not currently display climate data from MINTS nodes.

-### MQTT data from directly connected nodes for sharedairdfw.com as well as LoRaWAN Nodes
+#### MQTT data from directly connected nodes for sharedairdfw.com as well as LoRaWAN Nodes
 The process of calibrating climate data, along with the steps of data cleansing and averaging, is managed by the firmware accessible on [GitHub - mi3nts/mqttLiveV3](https://github.com/mi3nts/mqttLiveV3).
 Within the IMD system, this repository is located on the mfs mount at /mfs/io/groups/lary/gitHubRepos/mqttLive/firmware.
 Log In to IMD mintsdata.utdallas.edu
 ```